mathigon/textbooks/triangles-and-trigonometry/content.md

 :::

 ---
-> id: cpctc
+> id: cpoct

 You can think of these conditions as “shortcuts”: to check if two triangles are congruent, you just need to check one of the conditions above.

-Once you know that two triangles are congruent, you know that _all_ of their corresponding sides and angles are congruent.
-This is often called __CPCTC__, or "Corresponding Parts of Congruent Triangles are Congruent".
+Once you _know_ that two triangles are congruent, you know that _all_ of their corresponding sides and angles are congruent.
+This is often called [__CPOCT__](gloss:cpoct), or “Corresponding Parts of Congruent Triangles are Congruent”.

-It is interesting to note that all conditions consists of [[3]] different values (either sides or angles)!
+It is interesting to note that all conditions consists of [[three]] different values (either sides or angles)!

 ---
 > id: contruction